titanxtx/Fortran-TA-Lib/README.md

 # Fortran-TA-Lib
 TA-Lib for Fortran

 I have tested this on gfortran-8 only right now.
 Not every function has been tested thoroughly but everything seems to be working correctly on Linux.
 I haven't tried it on any other platforms.
+Use the latest fortran version.
+Older versions before 2003 don't support certain features used like binding to C.

 Make sure TA-Lib is installed on your system before using this.